-Other unfavourable policies are high taxation of fuels and raw materials, instances of double taxation in county cess and levies besides income tax and license fees.
-Finally, most agribusinesses have an exploitatory profit maximization policy that pushes prices of goods high for low-quality products.
+Other unfavorable policies are high taxation of fuels and raw materials, instances of double taxation in county cess and levies besides income tax and license fees.
+Finally, most agribusinesses have an exploiting profit maximization policy that pushes prices of goods high for low-quality products.

 This has made agriculture very unattractive to many investors especially the youth.
 The government must facilitate a conducive business environment to attract more investment in the sector.
 Businessmen and consumer groups should lobby and influence authorities for better laws.
 Entrepreneurs tips include offering research and analysis service.

 Agriculture remains the bedrock of Africa’s economic growth and development.
 In Kenya, it contributes to a third of the country’s total GDP and generates 65% of her national exports.
 70% of her rural households depend on it for their livelihoods.
 Besides, It is a major source of industrial raw materials, human food and livestock feed.